 The Tower of London is perhaps one of the most famous landmarks in the city, if not in the whole of the UK.
 It has something of a macabre history to it as an executor’s point – thankfully, we’ve moved into enlightened times!

 The Queen will no longer send criminals up to the Tower for torture and execution, however, it remains in place as a hugely popular tourist destination for those who really want to get into their medieval history fix.
 Got a strong stomach?
-Let’s dive into some interesting facts about the Tower of London which might surprise you.
+Let’s dive into some fun facts about the Tower of London which might surprise you.

 The Tower of London dates back to the time of William the Conqueror.
 King William had plans for the Tower drawn up after his victory over Harold at the Battle of Hastings in 1066.
 It’s thought that the King had the Tower commissioned to help fortify himself against the raging masses.

 While many will likely know the Tower of London as an execution chamber and dungeon, it’s actually served many more purposes over the years.
-It’s been a zoo, the house of the Royal Mint, and even an armoury of sorts.
+It’s been a zoo, the house of the Royal Mint, and even an armory of sorts.
 It’s considered the heart of the city and of England for many reasons.

 The Tower’s role as a prison is also well-known.
 For example, it once played host to prisoners as diverse as Anne Boleyn, second wife of King Henry VIII, and the future Queen Elizabeth I, sent to the Tower for two months by her sister, Queen Mary.

 4. Very few executions actually took place here.